daronphang/programming-resources/coding-guidelines/hyrum-law.md

 - Status codes and reference numbers of error messages
 - Large or small objects or payloads
 - Fast or slow response times
+- Using deprecated feature
+- Assuming a certain return type
+- Relying on side effects